kristopolous/db.js/README.md

 `db.find({months: db.isin(['jan', 'feb', 'march']));`

 ### But dude, why do I have to do this db() crap?
-That's because 'key < 10' is actually a valid string, of course.
+That's because `key < 10` is actually a valid string, of course.
 It gives rise to the ambiguity, "is that an expression?".
 Wrapping it in the db() removes this ambiguity so that you don't have collisions.